 Every time you go out to fly there are a few steps to take to ensure that you are able to fly, the flight will be safe and successful.
-To ensure a safe flight there are 3 rules to follow.
+To ensure a safe flight there are 3 drone laws to follow.

 1.Make sure you have the Can I Fly There app downloaded and correctly working.